systemmonkey42/ansible-vim/snippets/README.md

 Generate Snippets Based on Ansible Modules
 ==========================================

-A script to generate `UltiSnips` based on ansible code on the fly.
+A script to generate `neosnippet` based on ansible code on the fly.

 **Note:** Requires Ansible 2.4 or later.